MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 > [!IMPORTANT]
 > - The capacity utilization page is in preview.
 > - In the January 2024 release, the capacity utilization page only details hosted RPA capacity utilization
-> - Later in Q1 2024, a detailed breakdown of the Process capacity / Unattended RPA capacity utilization will be added to the page
+> - Later in early 2024, a detailed breakdown of the Process capacity / Unattended RPA capacity utilization will be added to the page

 <br/>